henriquepgomide/personality-big-five-ipip100/README.md

 You can use this page to show how personality under the trait theory.
 Subjects will receive a feedback after completion, which might increase students' satisfaction.
 You also can use the subjects anonymazed data to teach psychometrics and statistics.

 ## Research
 You can drop me a message and we can collaborate on data collection and preparation.
-Depending on your goals, we may go <i>pro bono</i> or under a consulting fees.
+Depending on your goals, we may go <i>pro bono</i> or under a consulting fee.

 ## Coding
 Feel free to extend the code to your project.
 Don't forget to cite me though.